Department Chair – Native Studies Leadership

 - Ability to maintain professional work relationship and a positive and respectful attitude

-- A strong background in and understand of the relationship between the Native Studies Leadership and humanities.
+- A strong background in and understanding of the relationship between the Native Studies Leadership and Humanities

 - Knowledge and ability to support students in the following areas:

-- Knowledge of course work which is designed to introduce students to how Native Culture, history, language, and values will support students in helping help meet the diverse needs of the people they will serve.
+- Knowledge of course work which is designed to introduce students to how Native Culture, history, language, and values will support students in helping to meet the diverse needs of the people they will serve

 - Successful experience in grant writing for program support and expansion.
 Social Science research experience.